acikgozb/local-k8s-osx/README.md

 - This project is _NOT_ a replacement for several tools that does the same thing, such as `minikube`.
   Tools like `minikube` make the cluster bootstrapping really easy and straightforward to allow people to focus on other things, e.g. application deployments.

-- This project is aimed for the people who are curious about how a basic cluster is set up and how the main K8s components interact with each other.
+- This project is aimed for the people who are curious about how a basic cluster is set up from absolute nothing and how the main K8s components interact with each other.

 ## Requirements

 - This project is written for **arm64 MacOS hosts only**.
-  If you want to have a Linux version, you can refer to the guide I shared.
+  If you want to have a Linux version, you can refer to the guide above.

 - The required tools will be installed when you run the setup script.